PREVIEW-BoE to press on with rate hikes even as inflation forecasts fall

 By William Schomberg

-LONDON, Sept 9 (Reuters) - The Bank of England has received a boost in its fight against inflation - at least in the short term - from Prime Minister Liz Truss' huge power bill bailout, but it still looks set to raise interest rates sharply next week.
+LONDON, Sept 9 (Reuters) - The Bank of England has received a short-term boost in its fight against inflation from Prime Minister Liz Truss's huge power bill bailout, but it still looks set to raise interest rates sharply later this month.

-The tariff cap announced by Truss on Thursday, which is expected to cost 100 billion pounds ($116 billion) or more over two years, will allow inflation to peak by up to five percentage points below earlier forecasts, according to economists.
+Truss's tariff cap - announced on Thursday and expected to cost 100 billion pounds ($116 billion) or more over two years - will allow inflation to peak as much as five percentage points lower than earlier forecasts, according to economists.

-That would leave policymakers still concerned about inflation expectations getting entrenched in the economy, but would be a lot less alarming than the scenario without the government's intervention.
+A preliminary Reuters poll of 30 economists taken after Truss'ss price cap announcement Thursday showed most were predicting a 50 basis-point rate hike this month.

+That would match last month's increase but would be only the second time since 1995 that the BoE has raised Bank Rate by that much.
+Bets in financial markets on an even bigger 75 basis-point hike have diminished sharply since Truss's announcement.

-However, the sheer scale of the support is likely to create inflation pressures further ahead as households will be thousands of pounds better off than they would otherwise have been.
+Further ahead, the scale of the support from Truss's power tariff cap and planned tax cuts are likely to create inflation pressures as households will be thousands of pounds better off than they would otherwise have been.

-To counter that, the BoE could raise rates faster and higher than previously anticipated, starting with its September policy announcement on Thursday.
-The decision is expected to be made on schedule despite official mourning for the death of Queen Elizabeth.
+To counter that, the BoE could raise rates higher than previously anticipated.

 "I suspect that the size of the package is probably going to weigh on the minds of Monetary Policy Committee members," George Buckley, an economist with Nomura, said.

 He predicted a half-percentage point rate rise on Sept.
-15 - which would match last month's increase but would be only the second time since 1995 that Bank Rate has increased that much - with more hikes to follow.
+15 - with more hikes to follow.

 BoE Chief Economist Huw Pill said this week the central bank would ensure government spending did not generate inflation.

-James Smith at ING said the price cap cushion for household finances - plus a further boost from tax cuts promised by Truss - could mean the BoE will wait longer before reversing its rate hikes than other central banks.
+James Smith at ING said the BoE might wait longer than other central banks before reversing its rate hikes in 2023.

 "It probably means they're going to be looking at rate cuts much less urgently than the Fed or some of the other central banks which might be cutting rates by the middle of next year," Smith said.